dhruvlaungani/ds4420_project/README.md

 ---

 ## Phase I Contents
-- `literature_review.pdf` — lit review covering prior work and our approach
+- `literature_review.pdf` — lit review covering our approach
-- `arma_poc.ipynb` — proof-of-concept AR/MA model on the first 21-day stream window
+- `spotify_merged.csv` - proof that we started.
+We have cleaned the data and merged it.
+Hopefully that is enough
 ---

 ## Datasets